harvester/harvester-perf/README.md

 etcd benchmark) schedule a short-lived helper job in a namespace of their own, which `--keep-alive=false` tears down once the run is over.

+These helper pods run **privileged**, since the on-node access they need can't be had otherwise: e.g., the etcd benchmark's job pod mounts `/var/lib/rancher` to reach the RKE2 etcd TLS certs, and `node-capacity`'s daemonset pod mounts `/dev` and uses `hostPID` to run `nsenter`/`lsblk` against the node's disks.

 > **Status:** early development.
 The suite registry, CLI and etcd job plumbing
 > are in place; individual suites are still being filled in.
 See
 > [Test suites](#test-suites) for what each one currently does.